carriercomm/go-to/SPEC.md

 Goal of the project:
 -------------------

-Provide a tool for seamless migration of virtual machine images between different Cloud Providers.
+Provide a tool for seamless migration of linux containers between different Cloud Providers.

 Initial Features: